Sunday, April 21, 2024

 Madrid, Museo Nacional del Prado

-This kind of soft-focused treatment infiltrated later images of the adult Good Shepherd as, no doubt did the popularity of the aria "He Shall Feed His Flock Life a Shepherd" from George Freidrich Handel's oratorio "Messiah", which derives from Isaiah, Chapter 40,
+The kind of soft-focused treatment found in the Boy Shepherd images of Murillo infiltrated later images of the adult Good Shepherd as, no doubt, did the popularity of the aria "He Shall Feed His Flock Life a Shepherd" from George Freidrich Handel's oratorio "Messiah", which derives from Isaiah, Chapter 40,

 "Like a shepherd he feeds his flock;